STOmics/ST-GEARS/README.md

 pip install -r requirements.txt
 ```

+### News
+we fixed bug of package importing, hence running it should be no problem now.

 ### Input and Output
 To use ST-GEARS to recover geospatial profile in 3D, you need gene expression matrix, spatial information and a rough grouping of observations.